Hrish1/ubuntu-dpdk/README.md

 # Known Issues

-I have not yet been able to get any examples running except for the hello world example.
 In trying some of the examples, if they fail they may not properly release the pages that they were allocated.
+You can check how many hugepages you've allocated and how many are free by executing this command:

+    $ grep -i huge /proc/meminfo
+    AnonHugePages:         0 kB
+    HugePages_Total:     912
+    HugePages_Free:      912
+    HugePages_Rsvd:        0
+    HugePages_Surp:        0
+    Hugepagesize:       2048 kB

+Note that the provision.sh script tries to allocate 1024 of these 2048 kB hugepages, but if there's not enough space then fewer may be allocated, as in the case above.

-You can force them to release by unmounting them and remounting them:
+To free all of the pages, you can force them to release by unmounting them and remounting them:

     $ sudo umount /mnt/huge
     $ sudo mount -t hugetlbfs nodev /mnt/huge